Delsarte's Extremal Problem and Packing on Locally Compact Abelian Groups: Asymptotic uniform upper density on LCA groups

 \begin{definition} Let $G$ be a LCA group, and $m_G$ the Haar measure.
 Let $\nu$ be another measure on $G$ with the $\sigma$-algebra of measurable sets ${\cal S}$.
 The asymptotic uniform upper density (a.u.u.d.) of the measure $\nu$ is then defined by

 In particular, if $\Lambda \subset G$ is a discrete set and $\gamma_{\Lambda} := \sum_{\lambda \in \Lambda} \delta_{\lambda}$ is the counting measure of $\Lambda$, then

 \end{definition}

 For the motivation for this definition and properties of the a.u.u.d., see \cite{UAUDens}.
-In particular, if $G = \R^d$ and the Haar measure on $\R^d$ is normalized to be equal to the volume $|\cdot|$, then for every convex body $K \subset \R^d$ with unit volume $|K|=1$ the a.u.u.d. $\overline{D}(\nu,m_G)$ of the measure $\nu$ on $\R^d$ coincides with the classical notion of asymptotic uniform upper density of the measure $\nu$ with respect to $K$ defined as
+In particular, if $G = \R^d$ and the Haar measure on $\R^d$ is normalized to be equal to the volume $|\cdot|$, then---as is stated in \cite{Revesz-2011} as Proposition 1 and fully proved in \cite{UAUDens} as Theorem 1 and in \cite{dissertation} as Theorem 3.1---we have the following.
+For every convex body $K \subset \R^d$ with unit volume $|K|=1$ the a.u.u.d. $\overline{D}(\nu,m_G)$ of the measure $\nu$ on $\R^d$ coincides with the classical notion of asymptotic uniform upper density of the measure $\nu$ with respect to $K$ defined as